talibkateeb/El-Salvador-Financial-Study/README.md

 On September 7th, 2021, which is only 5 days from now, El Salvador will be the first nation in the world to adopt Bitcoin as one of their legal tenders.

-We chose  to study El Salvador because we’re very interested in how the Dollariation impacted its economy and what the Bitcoin adoption will bring to the country's economy moving forward.
+We chose  to study El Salvador because we’re very interested in how the Dollariation impacted its economy and what the Bitcoin adoption will bring to the country moving forward.

 ___

 ## Project Sections

 PART ONE:

 We analyzed and forecasted the economic state of the nation of El Salvador.
 We examined different measurements such as GDP, GNI, Gini Index, etc. and created models to forecast these measurements to see how the adoption of Bitcoin as a legal tender will affect the nation.

 PART TWO:

-We surveyed the Remittance market in El Salvador, identified a problem and created a possible solution: A crypto remittance application to lower the  cost for the remittance senders and increase the remittance income of the people of El Salvador, which will increase benificiary spending which will positively impact the country's economy.
+We surveyed the Remittance market in El Salvador, identified a problem and created a possible solution: A crypto remittance application to lower the  cost for the remittance senders and increase the remittance income of the people of El Salvador, increase benificiary spending which will positively impact the country's economy.

 ___